szerrade-uw/Cropbox.jl/docs/src/guide/system.md

 end
 ```

 The `Config` object referred to by the `config` variable is overridden by a keyword argument `(config)` of the system constructor `instance()` and functions such as `simulate()` and `visualize()`.
 Therefore at least one (and usually only one) system is designated to possess `Controller` as one of its mixins.
 In order to run an instance or a simulation of a system, `Controller` *must* be included as a mixin.
-Unlike the system `Context`, Controller is not a built-in mixin and must be explicitly declared as a mixin when declaring a system.
+Unlike the system `Context`, Controller must be explicitly declared as a mixin when declaring a system.

 !!! tip "Tip"
     When you create a system that you want to instantiate, make sure to have `Controller` as a mixin.
-You can also make a system instantiable by making a new system with `Controller` and the original system as mixins.
+You can also make a system instantiable by making a new system with the original system and `Controller` as mixins.

 ## Calendar